splunk/splunk-connect-for-syslog/docs/sources.md

 * Install the Splunk Add-on on the search head(s) for the user communities interested in this data source.
 If SC4S is exclusively used the addon is not required on the indexer.
 * Review and update the splunk_index.csv file and set the index and sourcetype as required for the data source.
-* Follow vendor configuration steps per Product Manual above ensure:
+* Follow vendor configuration steps per Product Manual above
-    * Log Level is 6 "Informational"
-    * Protocol is TCP/IP
-    * permit-hostdown is on
-    * device-id is hostname and included
-    * timestamp is included

 ### Options